RedPillAnalytics/checkmate-examples-archive/obi/README.md

 featureTestWorkflow - Execute ':resultsWorkflow', ':featureCompareWorfklow' and ':publish'.
 ```

 You should see a bunch of new tasks enabled that begin with *feature* and *release*.
 These tasks will perform whatever Checkmate requires, but will use the content inside the artifact to faciliate the tasks.
 In some cases... the build group tasks will use both the content in the distribution file as well as content checked into the Git repository.
 An example is `releaseCompare`, which will generate incremental patch files for both the repository and the catalog by comparing the content in the distribution file with whatever is in source control.
-Let's also publish again, so we can create a *deploy* distribution, which contains all the patch files, as well as the original repository and catalog artifacts.
+We execute this task, and also publish again so we can create a *deploy* distribution, which contains all the patch files, as well as the original repository and catalog artifacts.
 Expect to see some *UP-TO-DATE* checks as Checkmate for OBI skips tasks that don't need to be rerun:

 ```bash
 ./gradlew obi:releaseCompare obi:publish --console=plain